Managing Data Storage

 data_files = []

-if os.path.exists(data_path):
+if data_path and os.path.exists(data_path):

 data_files = [f for f in os.listdir(data_path)